Pharmacy Benefit Management Services Market 2021 Demand, Industry Analysis, Key Player profile, Size, Share, Growth, Trends 2024

-The global pharmacy benefit management services market has been segmented on the basis of service, end-user, and region.
+The global automatic pill dispenser market is segmented based on type, end user, and region.

-On the basis of service, the market has been classified as retail pharmacy services, specialty pharmacy services, benefit plan design and consultation, drug formulary management, and others
+The global market for automatic pill dispenser, by type, is segmented into a centralized, automated dispensing system, and decentralized the automated dispensing system.
+The centralized, automated dispensing system is further classified into robotic automated dispensing systems, and carousels.
+Furthermore, decentralized automated dispensing system is classified into a pharmacy-based automated dispensing system, ward-based automated dispensing system, and automated unit dose dispensing system.

-By end user, the market has been segmented into healthcare providers, employers, drug manufacturers, and others.
+Based on end user, the market is segmented into hospital pharmacy, retail pharmacy, and home healthcare.

+In the current scope of the study, the segments mentioned above are covered into the four global regions, namely, the Americas, Europe, Asia-Pacific, and the Middle East and African region.

+The automatic pill dispenser market in the Americas has further been segmented into North America and South America, with the North American market divided into the US and Canada.

 RELATED REPORTS